SpicyMarinara/SillyTavern-Lovense/README.md

 8. Click **Check Connection**

-9. In the Lovense Remote, allow the third-party to connect
+9. In the Lovense Remote app, allow the third-party to connect

-10. Toggle **Enable Lovense Control** to activate
+10. Toggle **Enable Lovense Control** in the extension menu

+**If you see Status: Connected, you're good to go!**

 ## ✨ How It Works